 In this world of cloud storage, so many cloud storage options are available.
 It is good but, you end up with accessing all these cloud storage facility individually.
 Got bored?, Now you will not be.
+Check out the few latest stories regarding the cloud storage companies.

 Dropbox gears up with Microsoft